sudaraka/learn-celery/README.md

 ## Usage

-Run Celery worker in one terminal
+Run Celery worker in one terminal (make sure Redis is running)

-    celery worker -A src.tasks.celery
+    celery worker -A src.tasks.worker.celery

 Run following for test